uegamiw/myLLM/README.md

    4. Under "User variables", click "New"
    5. Add `OPENAI_API_KEY` and `ANTHROPIC_API_KEY` with their respective values

 3. When the app launches for the first time, a `config.json` file will be automatically created with default values if it doesn't already exist.
 Edit the `config.json` file to include the model names and IDs you want to use in the application.
 The model names will be displayed as options in the application's model selection radio buttons.
-Additionally, you can add prompt templates to the `prompts` section.
+Additionally, you can add/edit prompt templates to the `prompts` section.
+The first 5 prompts will be displayed as buttons at the top of the application.

 Example `config.json` file: